 Well, this is one key question most car owners find themselves asking when it comes to the topic of tire cupping noise.
 Now, normal tire noise can be caused by a number of factors such as;

-- Using low profile tires: These types of tires usually have less rubber on the sidewall which makes the tires to produce more noise as the rubber gets into contact with the road.
+These types of tires usually have less rubber on the sidewall which makes the tires to produce more noise as the rubber gets into contact with the road.
 Although these tires offer an improved traction, they’re generally noisier.

-- Wide tires: Wide tires also produce a lot of noise as compared to their narrow counterparts.
+Wide tires also produce a lot of noise as compared to their narrow counterparts.
 These tires have more rubber on the sidewall and a larger surface area which result to more noise.

-- Bad wheel bearing: Finally, we have bad wheel bearing.
+Finally, we have bad wheel bearing.
 Most drivers confuse this condition with tire cupping.
 Here, the sound of the tires will change as you change the direction.
 For instance, if you turn left and you happen to hear a grinding noise, it simply means that the tire on the driver’s side has a side wheel bearing and needs to be replaced.

 Finally, there’s tire cupping noise.
 To distinguish this condition from the rest, your tires will generate more noise as you increase the speed of your vehicle.